| An Estuary Literate person understands that... |

 - Principle 6.
 Human activities can impact estuaries by degrading water quality or altering habitats; therefore, we are responsible for making decisions to protect and maintain the health of estuaries.

-An estuary literate person:
+An estuary literate person understands that:

 - understands the essential principles and fundamental concepts (presented here) about the interconnectedness and interdependency of estuarine systems with other earth system in both time and space;

 - can communicate about estuaries in a meaningful way; and